Agiled is an all-in-one business management platform that combines many different features from CRM and HRM to finances and project management.

 The Starter plan is a very sweet deal because it comes with all the essential features, including service creation, quotes, invoices, payment reminders, Zendo chat, and more, for free.
 You can work on this plan with one additional agent at absolutely no cost, forever.

-The Growth plan is a paid plan that just adds up on the automation and white label features.
-For example, in this plan, you’re getting your invoices to be sent to clients automatically and the option to connect a custom domain.
+The Growth plan is a paid plan that adds up on the automation and white label features, but also gives you unlimited access to subscriptions.
+For example, in this plan, you’re getting your invoices to be sent to clients automatically and the option to connect a custom domain, on top of billing your clients automatically in the case of subscriptions.
 The Growth plan costs $19 per user, per month, when choosing annual billing, and $23 per user, per month, on monthly billing.

 And if you dream big and believe that sky’s the limit, you can go ahead and take advantage of the Enterprise plan that’s built custom for you and your business needs!